Tomato Jelly

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight.

-Process in a boiling water bath for 10 minutes if at sea level.
+Process in a boiling water bath canner for 10 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

 Helpful Videos: